semihbeyzade/temp-convertify2/README.md

-- Cebrify is a small npm package for calculating some features.
+- temp-convertify-2 is a small npm package for calculating some features.

 - Install temp-convertify2 with the following command